 - Describes the major characterization techniques – both experimental and computational – for nanoclays

-- Discusses new fabrication techniques based on pristine and modified clay nanoparticles being used both in materials science and biotechnology
+- Explores new fabrication techniques based on pristine and modified clay nanoparticles that are being used both in materials science and biotechnology

 Materials Scientists and Engineers, Biomedical Scientists and Environmental Scientists